 Nothing) cannot be used as an argument for a reified type parameter.

-inline modifier can be used on accessors of properties that don't have a backing field.
+inline modifier can be used on accessors of properties that don't have backing fields.
 You can annotate individual property accessors:

 You can also annotate an entire property, which marks both of its accessors as